Memory sky rockets over time, poor performance.

 - Citrix Receiver Plugin (Win32)

 - The plug-in allows you to open and edit files using Microsoft Office applications

 - Office Authorization plug-in for NPAPI browsers

 - User Agent: Mozilla/5.0 (Windows NT 6.1; rv:18.0) Gecko/20100101 Firefox/18.0

-hello, such amounts of memory usage shouldn't be normal, even with a few windows open. as a troubleshooting step you could try to reset firefox (this will keep all bookmarks & passwords): Reset Firefox – easily fix most problems
+hello, such amounts of memory usage shouldn't be normal, even with a few windows open. as a troubleshooting step you could try to reset firefox (this will keep all bookmarks & passwords): Refresh Firefox - reset add-ons and settings

 This looks like it may have done it.
 I only got to do it on Tuesday, but I cleared out a bunch of the unused extensions.
 So now just Adblock and an old Mouse Gestures Redox.
 Came home last night and it was sitting at 300mb, instead of 1.7gb.
 Much nicer.
 Thanks.